 How Many Calories Do You Burn in a Sauna?

-The universally agreed-upon range of calorie loss, however, is around 1.5-times the normal rate of calories burned than just sitting on the couch.
+In saying that, the universally agreed-upon range of calorie loss, however, is around 1.5-2 times the normal rate of calories burned than just sitting on the couch.

 Does Sitting in the Sauna Burn Fat?